BrightnessLife/tiktok-service/README.md

 ### Step 2
 + Run `python3 2_gen_device.py` to gen device info
++ For other programming languages, pls refer to Python code to wrap http request to tiktok.

 ### Step 3
 + Run `python3 3_test_as_cp_mas.py`to gen as/cp/mas params